stereotype441/language/resources/type-system/inference.md

   initializing expression of a non-late instance variable, then there is a compile-time error.

-- Let `m` be a compilation artifact whose runtime behavior is to complete with a value that is the target of the current instance member invocation.
+- Let `m` be an expression artifact whose runtime behavior is to complete with a value that is the target of the current instance member invocation.

 _Expression soundness follows from the fact that within a class, enum, mixin, or